 According to Arizona legislation, family members of a person who died can file a claim for compensation.
 These claims can be filed by a:

 Before a claim can be filed, the family member must first be appointed by the estates’ personal representative.
 In general, the family will agree on who will hold this position.
-As a wrongful death lawyer in Maricopa, AZ might explain to you, one claim is typically filed on behalf of all parties involved.
+As a wrongful death lawyer in Maricopa, AZ can explain in more detail during a consultation, one claim is typically filed on behalf of all parties involved.

 Steps to Filing a Case